 Requests made to these services need to be granted with rights to resources, using previously generated OAuth keys.

-With the OAuth version 2.0 specification, Bizagi supports the two OAuth flows, which are the most commonly used ones:
+With the OAuth version 2.0 specification, Bizagi supports the three OAuth flows, which are the most commonly used ones:

 This lets client application authenticate users with inputted credentials at runtime (throughout a login page).